CoinCheung/triplet-reid-pytorch/README.md

 This project is based on pytorch0.4.0 and python3.

-To be straight-forward and simple, only the method of training on pretrained Resnet-50 with batch-hard sampler is implemented.
+To be straight-forward and simple, only the method of training on pretrained Resnet-50 with batch-hard sampler(*TriNet* according to the authors) is implemented.

 * To train on the Market1501 dataset, just run the train script: